 Now, I felt the need to be sort of a watchdog for my mother and her health.
 Bottom line, I transferred to the U of M for my junior and senior years.

 U of M was quite different from Florida State.
 No sorority, no university-elected office, no nothing.
-I knew some boys from my high school, Miami Jackson, only good friends.
+I knew some boys from my high school, Miami Jackson, but they were only good friends.
 I was a good listener, friend, and counselor to them.
 In the meantime, I was flagged by the U of M newspaper as a “Hurricane Honey,” with my picture on the front of the school newspaper for a month.

 At the end of my third year, the Kappa Alpha fraternity elected me to be their “Sweetheart.”
 The following September, it was my senior year at the University of Miami.
 I met my husband, Norman, who was a Kappa Alpha returning from the Korean War.